graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Return {resultMap} and {incrementalDataRecords}.

 Note: {resultMap} is ordered by which fields appear first in the operation.
-This is explained in greater detail in the Field Collection section above.
+This is explained in greater detail in the Field Collection section below.

 **Errors and Non-Null Fields**